 Public Key: The publicly disclosable component of a pair of cryptographic keys used for asymmetric cryptography.
 [RFC 4949]

 Public Key Infrastructure (PKI): The set of hardware, software, personnel, policy, and procedures used by a CA to issue and manage certificates.
 [RFC 4949]

+Relying party: A system entity that depends on the validity of information (such as another entity's public key value) provided by a certificate.
+[RFC 5217]

 Root CA: A CA that is directly trusted by an end-entity.
 See also Trust Anchor CA and Trusted CA. [RFC 4949]